DScope/docs/source/index.html.md

 ```

-This endpoint retrieves last answers
+This endpoint retrieves all locations

 ### HTTP Request